Prof Margaret Baguley

 * "Creative Returns: Reformation, Recovery, Renewal" - A Block Gallery, University of Southern Queensland (16 Sept - 14 Oct, 2022)

-In January/February 2020 Dr Margaret Baguley and Dr Martin Kerby undertook a month long fully funded residency through the 2019/20 Princeton University Library Research Grant for their project titled 'Encountering the Wind from the East: The artistic voice of Mary Shepard'.
+In January/February 2020 Dr Margaret Baguley and Dr Martin Kerby undertook a five week fully funded residency through the 2019/20 Princeton University Library Research Grant for their project titled 'Encountering the Wind from the East: The artistic voice of Mary Shepard'.

 Dr Baguley is currently elected Vice-President of Art Education Australia (AEA), the national peak body for visual arts education, and is also a representative member for visual arts education on the National Advocates for Arts Education (NAAE) group.

-Dr Baguley is also a selection panel member for the Queensland Rhodes Scholarship (2020 - current).
+Dr Baguley is also a state selection panel member for the Queensland Rhodes Scholarship (2020 - current).

 |Professor in Arts Education, Curriculum and Pedagogy||University of Southern Queensland||2009||2023|